 All new incoming freshman and transfer students (depending upon transfer courses) will be required to take English, mathematics, and computer assessment tests.
 These tests will assist the student in determining the academic courses appropriate for the student to take.
 Test results are confidential and are used only for advising purposes.
 Students will be notified of testing sites, dates, and times.

 The requirements for graduation from NICC are generally those that are specified in the Certificate and Degree Requirements section in the college catalog at the time the student is admitted.
 Exceptions to this are specified under “Effective Dates of the Catalog” in the Admissions Information and Policies section.
-There will be a ten (10) year limit on all prior college credits not applied to a completed degree.
+Prior college credits applied to a completed degree will be based on relevance of learning.

-Students who change from one major field to another must meet all degree requirements and academic regulations of the catalog in force at the time of the change.
+Students who change from one major field to another must meet all degree requirements of the current catalog at the time of the change.
 The Academic Dean reserves the right to arbitrate any exemptions not covered explicitly by the intent and meaning of this policy.

 Students intending to graduate must complete the following requirements:

-- Any student wishing to graduate with a degree or certificate from NICC must complete the last 15 hours of academic credits at NICC.
+● Any student wishing to graduate with a degree or certificate from NICC must complete at least one term of academic credits at NICC.

-- Complete and submit a graduation application to the Registrar’s Office, and pay the Graduation Fee.
+● Complete and submit a graduation application by census date of the spring semester that the student intends to participate in graduation to the Registrar’s Office and pay the Graduation Fee.

 Students planning to transfer to a four-year institution should plan their program of study utilizing the following procedure: